learn-co-curriculum/dsc-inheritance/README.md

 Take a look at the way the classes were created and the corresponding outputs in the cells above.
 A couple of things stand out:

-1. The `tune_instrument()` method was never declared for class `Bass_Guitarist`, but the `paul` instance still has access to this method.
+1. The `.tune_instrument()` method was never declared for class `Bass_Guitarist()`, but the `paul` instance still has access to this method.

-2. The `instrument_type` attribute was never set for the `Bass_Guitarist` class, but the `paul`  instance nonetheless has that attribute, and the attribute has the same value as it had in the `Guitarist` class.
-This is because it inherited it from the `Guitarist` calls through the `super().__init__()` method first.
+2. The `.instrument_type` attribute was never set for the `Bass_Guitarist()` class, but the `paul` instance nonetheless has that attribute, and the attribute has the same value as it had in the `Guitarist` class.
+This is because it inherited it from the `Guitarist()` calls through the `super().__init__()` method first.

 3. With inheritance, you can still change or overwrite specific attributes or methods.
-For example, in the `Bass_Guitarist` class, the `practice` and `perform` methods, as well as the values for the `name` and `role` attributes all differ from the inherited `Guitarist` class.
+For example, in the `Bass_Guitarist()` class, the `.practice()` and `.perform()` methods, as well as the values for the `.name` and `.role` attributes all differ from the inherited `Guitarist()` class.

 ### Using `.super()`

 The `super()` method gives you access to the superclass of the object that calls `super()`.
 In this case, you saw how `super()` was used in the  `__init__()` method to initialize the object just as if we were creating a new `guitar` object.
 Afterward, you can modify attributes as needed.
 Although not shown in this example, it is worth noting that you can also add attributes and methods to a subclass that a superclass does not have.
-For instance, if you added the attribute `self.string_type = "bass"` inside the `Bass_Guitarist.__init__()` method, all bass guitarist objects would have that attribute, but guitarist objects would not.
-Conversely, any changes that you make to the superclass `guitarist` will always be reflected in the subclass `Bass_Guitarist`.
+For instance, if you added the attribute `self.string_type = 'bass'` inside the `Bass_Guitarist.__init__()` method, all bass guitarist objects would have that attribute, but guitarist objects would not.
+Conversely, any changes that you make to the superclass `Guitarist()` will always be reflected in the subclass `Bass_Guitarist()`.

 ### Changing Values and Methods

-Note that in both of these classes, you have methods named `practice` that have the same name, but different behaviors.
+Note that in both of these classes, you have methods named `.practice()` that have the same name, but different behaviors.
 This is an example of **_Polymorphism_**, meaning that you can have methods that have the same name, but contain different code inside their bodies.
-This is not a naming collision because these functions exist attached to different classes.
+This is not a naming collision because these methods exist attached to different classes.

-Also, take note of the way the `perform` method is written inside of `Bass_Guitarist`.
+Also, take note of the way the `.perform()` method is written inside of `Bass_Guitarist()`.
 If you want a method in a subclass to do everything that method does in a superclass and *then* do something else, you can accomplish this by simply calling the superclass's version of the method by accessing it with `super()` and then adding any remaining behavior afterward in the body of the function.

 ### Accessing Methods

 By default, subclasses have access to all methods contained in a superclass.
 Because they are a subclass, they can automatically do the same things as the corresponding superclass.
 You do not need to declare the functions in the body of the subclass to have access to them.
-For example, while there was no mention of the method `tune_instrument`, `paul` still has access to the exact same `tune_instrument` method as `george`.
+For example, while there was no mention of the method `.tune_instrument()`, `paul` still has access to the exact same `.tune_instrument()` method as `george`.
 You only declare methods that are mentioned in the superclass if you want to override their behavior in the subclass.

 ## Abstract Superclasses

 When you make use of a subclass and a superclass, you are defining levels of **_Abstraction_**.
-In this case, the superclass `Guitarist` is one level of abstraction higher than the subclass `Bass_Guitarist`.
-Intuitively, this makes sense--bass guitarists are a kind of guitarist, but not all guitarists are bass guitarists.
+In this case, the superclass `Guitarist()` is one level of abstraction higher than the subclass `Bass_Guitarist()`.
+Intuitively, this makes sense -- bass guitarists are a kind of guitarist, but not all guitarists are bass guitarists.

 It's also worth noting that you can always go a level of abstraction higher by defining a class that is more vague but still captures the common thread amongst the subclasses.
 Here's an example to demonstrate.

-At first glance, it may seem that guitarists, singers, and drummers don't have enough in common with each other to make use of inheritance--a drummer is not a type of singer, etc.  However, one thing they all have in common is they are all a type of `Musician`.
+At first glance, it may seem that guitarists, singers, and drummers don't have enough in common with each other to make use of inheritance -- a drummer is not a type of singer, etc. However, one thing they all have in common is they are all a type of `Musician()`.
 No matter what sort of musician you are, you:

-* Have a `name`
+* have a `name`
-* Have an `instrument`
+* have an `instrument`
-* Know how to `tune_instrument`
+* know how to `tune_instrument`
-* Can `practice` and `perform`
+* can `practice` and `perform`

-In this way, you can write a single superclass that will be useful for all of the subclasses in our band: `Drummer`, `Guitarist`, `Bass_Guitarist`, and `Singer` are all types of musicians!
+In this way, you can write a single superclass that will be useful for all of the subclasses in our band: `Drummer()`, `Guitarist()`, `Bass_Guitarist()`, and `Singer()` are all types of musicians!

 This is called an **_Abstract Superclass_**.
 The superclass being used is at a level of abstraction where it does not make sense for it to exist on its own.
-For example, it makes sense to instantiate drummers, singers, and guitarists--they are members of a band, and by playing these instruments, they are musicians.
-However, you cannot be a `musician` without belonging to one of these subclasses--there is no such thing as a musician that doesn’t play any instruments or sing!
-It makes no sense to instantiate a `Musician`, because they don't really exist in the real world--you only create this **_Abstract Superclass_** to define the commonalities between our subclasses and save ourselves some redundant code!
+For example, it makes sense to instantiate drummers, singers, and guitarists -- they are members of a band, and by playing these instruments, they are musicians.
+However, you cannot be a `musician` without belonging to one of these subclasses -- there is no such thing as a musician that doesn’t play any instruments or sing!
+It makes no sense to instantiate a `Musician()`, because they don't really exist in the real world -- you only create this **_Abstract Superclass_** to define the commonalities between our subclasses and save ourselves some redundant code!

 ### Creating The Beatles Using an Abstract Superclass

-The cell below models the Beatles by making use of the abstract superclass `Musician`, and then subclassing it when creating `Drummer`, `Singer`, and `Guitarist`.
-Note that since you can have multiple layers of abstraction, it makes sense to keep `Bass_Guitarist` as a subclass of `Guitarist`.
+The cell below models the Beatles by making use of the abstract superclass `Musician()`, and then subclassing it when creating `Drummer()`, `Singer()`, and `Guitarist()`.
+Note that since you can have multiple layers of abstraction, it makes sense to keep `Bass_Guitarist()` as a subclass of `Guitarist()`.

 ```python